Qubes-Community/Contents/docs/security/multifactor-authentication.md

 As an alternative, one can download a QR code, scan it with zbar and use the scan to create one time passwords with pass-otp.

-First, generate a GPG key if you haven't done so yet.
+If you don't have a GPG key, generate one now.
+You can skip this step if you have one.

 ```
 gpg --full-gen-key